5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 - Save and Reboot.

 #### Additional Steps (Desktop PCs only)
+To ensure that the existing EC in your `DSDT` does not attach to the `AppleACPIEC` driver make sure to check the following after rebooting:

-- After rebooting, run IORegistryExlorer
+- Run IORegistryExlorer
-- Search for `EC0`.
-If the devie is not present, you're done!
+- Search for the name of your real EC controller (`EC0`, `H_EC`, etc.)  If the devie is not present, you're done!
-- If the `EC0` is present (exact match!), you have to disable it.
+- If the device is present (exact match!), you have to disable it.
 - Open the previously used .dsl file and remove the comments `/*` and `*/ `from the following section, so it's no longer displayed in green in MaciASL:
 	```swift
     External (_SB_.PCI0.LPCB.EC0, DeviceObj)